nventive/Template/README.md

 ## Getting Started

 {Instructions to quickly get started using the project: pre-requisites, packages to install, sample code, etc.}

 ## Features

 {More details/listing of features of the project}

+## Changelog

+Please consult the [CHANGELOG](CHANGELOG.md) for more information about version history.

 ## License